Venafi/kubernetes-demos/projects/ven03/README.md

 - You have created the the required configurations and policies for Firefly to operate in cluster.
 This is a one time configuration that can be used across all your clusters.
 Refer to the section [Configuring Venafi Firefly](#configuring-venafi-firefly) to get started.

+# The following section is applicable to Security team only.
+The steps will walk through configuring Firefly in the Venafi Control Plane.
+If you are a platform engineer skip this section.

 ## Configuring Venafi Firefly
 Login into [Venafi TLS Protect Cloud](https://ui.venafi.cloud) If you don't have an account you can sign up for a 30 day trial.